-- production of fibers (e.g. glass, carbon, or ceramic fibers) - · Physical and chemical properties of fibers and their precursor materials - · Physical and chemical properties of commonly used polymeric and ceramic matrix materials - · Semi-finished products - · Composite production technologies - Application of fiber reinforced materials
+- Production of fibers (e.g. glass, carbon, or ceramic fibers) - · Physical and chemical properties of fibers and their precursor materials - · Physical and chemical properties of commonly used polymeric and ceramic matrix materials - · Semi-finished products - · Composite production technologies - · Application of fiber reinforced materials

-- · know the application areas of composite materials. - know the basics of production technologies of fibers, polymeric, and ceramic matrices and fiber reinforced materials. - are introduced to physical and chemical properties of fibers, matrices, and fiber reinforced materials. - are able to independently acquire further knowledge of the scientific topic using various forms of information.
+- · know the physical and chemical properties of fibers, matrices, and fiber-reinforced materials. - · know the basics of production technologies of fibers, polymeric, ceramic matrices, and fiber-reinforced materials. - know the application areas of composite materials. - · have the competence to explain material properties of fibers, matrices, and composites. - · have the competence to choose the right materials according to application relevant conditions. - are able to independently acquire further knowledge of the scientific topic using various forms of information.